-The European Aerosol Research Lidar Network (EARLINET) was founded in the year 2000 with the major goal to establish an aerosol climatology for Europe (Pappalardo et al. 2014).
-The network has been centicuculty growing and currently consists of 27 et al., 2014).
-The network has been continuously growing and currently consists of 27 stations with about 35 individual lidar systems distributed over 16 European countries.

-Although all systems are specifically designed for aerosol observations in the troposphere and, partly, the stratosphere, the network comprises a large variety of individual technical solutions from small laboratory-based systems to medium-size portable lidars and large container-based instruments.
-Moreover, technical improvements, re-
+- The European Aerosol Research Lidar Network (EAR-LINET) was founded in the year 2000 with the major goal to establish an aerosol climatology for Europe (Pappalardo et al., 2014).
+The network has been continuously growing and currently consists of 27 stations with - about 35 individual lidar systems distributed over 16 European countries.
+Although all systems are specifically designed for aerosol observations in the troposphere and, partly, the stratosphere, the network comprises a large variety of individual technical solutions from small laboratory-based - systems to medium-size portable lidars and large containerbased instruments.
+Moreover, technical improvements, resulting to a large extent from exchange of expertise within the network, lead to continuous alterations of the setups.
+Because of this diversity, the need for a rigorous qualityassurance (QA) program was very clear right from the start of the EARLINET initiative.
+Consequently, great effort was put into QA activities at the instrument and algorithm levels over the years.

-- 5 sulting to a large extent from exchange of expertise within the network, lead to continuous alterations of the setups.
-Because of this diversity, the need for a rigorous quality-assurance (QA) program was very clear right from the start of the EARLINET initiative.
-Consequently, great effort was put into QA activities at the instrument and algorithm levels over the years. - In the first phase of EARLINET from 2000-2003, when EARLINET was implemented as a research project supported by the European Commission under the Fifth Framework Programme, QA activities were focussed on intercomparisons of lidar systems (Matthias et al., 2004) and of data-evaluation algorithms (Böckmann et al., 2004; Pappalardo et al., 2004).
-In order to check the quality of the instruments within the network, - an intercomparison strategy was developed based on the application of reference lidar systems that can serve as traveling standards (Matthias et al., 2004).
+In the first phase of EARLINET from 2000-2003, when EARLINET was implemented as a research project supported by the European Commission under the Fifth Framework Programme, QA activities were focussed on intercomparisons of lidar systems (Matthias et al., 2004) and of data-evaluation algorithms (Böckmann et al., 2004; Pappalardo et al., 2004).
+In order to check the quality of the instruments within the network, an intercomparison strategy was developed based on the application of reference lidar systems that can serve as traveling standards (Matthias et al., 2004).
 All 19 EARLINET systems, which were part of the network at that time, had been intercompared, some in dedicated campaigns, but most of them pairwise by comparison with the mobile reference systems from the EARLINET stations in Hamburg and Munich.
-Comparisons - were exclusively performed for the products provided to the EARLINET database, i.e., profiles of particle backscatter and extinction coefficients (Matthias et al., 2004).
-As a general result, it was found that typical mean deviations of particle backscatter coefficients were 10% in the planetary boundary layer (PBL) and 1×10^{-4} km-1 sr-1 in the free troposphere and thus well below the thresholds of 25% and 5×10^{-4} km-1 sr-1, - respectively, representing the predefined quality criteria.
-Only few comparisons were made for particle extinction coefficients, but mean deviations were also small in these cases with values of less than 5% or 0.01 km^{-1} .
+Comparisons were exclusively performed for the products provided to the EAR-LINET database, i.e., profiles of particle backscatter and extinction coefficients (Matthias et al., 2004).
+As a general result, it was found that typical mean deviations of particle backscatter coefficients were 10% in the planetary boundary layer (PBL) and $1 \times 10^{-4} \text{ km}^{-1} \text{ sr}^{-1}$ in the free troposphere and thus well below the thresholds of 25 % and $5 \times 10^{-4} \,\mathrm{km^{-1} \, sr^{-1}}$ , respectively, representing the predefined quality criteria.
+Only few comparisons were made for particle extinction coefficients, but mean deviations were also small in these cases with values of less than 5% or $0.01 \, \mathrm{km}^{-1}$ .